raolivei/docker_monitoring_nodejs_app/README.md

 $ ./deploy.sh
 ```

-4. Give root password and email address when required
+4. Enter email address and root password when prompted

 *If you need to rebuild the containers (e.g.: image updates, configuration changes), make the necessary changes and run the following command:*